AdaCore/gnatstudio/docs/users_guide/extending.rst

 character of this path must be :kbd:`/`.
 The last part is the name of the menu item.
 For example, specifying :command:`/Parent1/Parent2/Item` as a menu path is a reference to a :menuselection:`Parent1 --> Parent2 -> Item` menu.
-If you're creating a new menu item, GPS creates any parent menus that don't already exist.
+If you are creating a new menu item, GPS creates any parent menus that do not already exist.

 You bind a menu item to an action through the :file:`<menu>` and :file:`<submenu>` tags.
 The :file:`<menu>` tag can have the following